-A: Their main design is to allow the user to carry binoculars without harming their lower or upper back.
+Its main design is to allow the user to carry binoculars without harming their lower or upper back.
 A shoulder or neck strap can weigh down your body and strain your shoulders and neck.
 A harness evenly distributes the weight throughout your upper body, so you aren’t left with aching muscles or a sore back.

 Q: How can I attach binoculars to a harness?

-A: It depends on the style of harness.
+It depends on the style of harness.
 Many feature a specific clip or quick-release device.
 They should all install to the neck or shoulder strap attachment without too much hassle.
 You may need to insert rings or a cord through the eyelet on the binoculars as well.

 Q: Who are binocular harnesses designed for?

-A: They are built for anyone who wants to carry around binoculars.
+They are built for anyone who wants to carry around binoculars.
 Hunters can use them as a way to quickly reach the binoculars.
 Hikers may use a harness as a way to carry binoculars without worrying about them swinging around.
 They can even be used at sporting events or by photographers.